KaustubhP11/KaustubhP11.github.io/_pages/about.md

 ## About Me

 I am Kaustubh Ponkshe, a researcher passionate about democratizing AI through trustworthy, efficient, and scalable machine learning systems.
-I hold a dual degree in Electrical Engineering and Artificial Intelligence from IIT Bombay, where I was awarded the Undergraduate Research Award for one of the best bachelor’s theses.
+I hold a Bachelor's degree in Electrical Engineering and a Master's degree in Artificial Intelligence from IIT Bombay, where I was awarded the Undergraduate Research Award for one of the best bachelor’s theses.
+I am currently working as a researcher with [Prof. Praneeth Vepakomma](https://sites.mit.edu/praneeth/), as a part of the [CERT-Lab](https://github.com/CERT-Lab) at MBZUAI.

 My research focuses on addressing challenges in fine-tuning, federated learning, and privacy-preserving AI.
 Some of my notable projects include:
-- **LoRA-SB**: Achieved up to 90x parameter efficiency while maintaining competitive performance in fine-tuning.
+- [**LoRA-SB**](https://raghavsinghal10.github.io/lora-sb-page/): Achieved up to 90x parameter efficiency while maintaining competitive performance in fine-tuning.
-- **Power Learning**: Developed a privacy-preserving framework for collaborative learning with formal differential privacy guarantees.
+- [**Power-Learning**](https://kaustubhp11.github.io/power-learn-page//): Developed a privacy-preserving framework for collaborative learning with formal differential privacy guarantees.
-- **StructFormer**: Proposed a novel structure-aware language model for document comprehension.
+- [**StructFormer**](/projects/4_project/): Proposed a novel structure-aware language model for document comprehension.

 Feel free to explore my [publications](/publications/) and [projects](/projects/).